MDAnalysis/MDAnalysis.github.io/_posts/2023-12-23-mda_events.md

 title: MDAnalysis Events - Recap of 2023 and Looking Ahead to 2024
 ---

-With the year coming to a close, we would like to reflect on the exciting events that kept us busy towards the end of 2023 and announce upcoming MDAnalysis events to look forward to in 2024.
+As we start the new year, we would like to reflect on the exciting events that kept us busy towards the end of 2023 and announce upcoming MDAnalysis events to look forward to in 2024.
 We would like to thank the [Chan Zuckerberg Initaitve](https://chanzuckerberg.com/) (CZI) and [NumFocus](https://www.numfocus.org) for their support in making these events possible.

 ## MDAnalysis UGM (User Group Meeting)